ospalh/anki-addons/pages/Download audio.md

 * Switch off the menu items when not reviewing.
 * Automatically edit the information before the request is sent.
-I use what i call “electric” cards for Japanese verbs, where the different forms are formed automatically.
+I use what i call <q>electric</q> cards for Japanese verbs, where the different forms are formed automatically.
 That means that the whole word doesn’t actually appear in the note.
-While it is no big problem to complete the word in the “Manual audio” dialog, the add-on could automatically add the 「る」 for 一段動詞.
+While it is no big problem to complete the word in the <q>Manual audio</q> dialog, the add-on could automatically add the <q lang="ja">る</q> for <span lang="ja">一段動詞</span>.
 This will most likely not by implemented any time soon.
 * More non-English talking dictionaries.
 Links welcome.
 Python files welcome.
 Take a look at [`downloadaudio/downloaders`](https://github.com/ospalh/anki-addons/tree/develop/downloadaudio/downloaders),